 Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on an accrual basis.
 Related fees are charged directly to the borrowing participant's account and are included in administrative expenses when incurred.
-As of December 31, 2021 and 2020, no allowance for credit losses has been recorded.
-If a participant does not make loan repayments and the Plan administrator considers the participant loan to be in default, the loan balance is reduced, and the delinquent participant note receivable is recorded as a benefit payment based on the terms of the Plan document.
-Interest rates for outstanding notes receivable ranged from 4.75% to 10.25% as of December 31, 2021.
+As of December 31, 2022 and 2021, no allowance for credit losses has been recorded.
+All participant loans were transferred out of the plan on December 30, 2022.